Agency’s Reservoir of Experience Helps Scottish Water in Hour of Need

 Staff voluntarily gave up family holidays and worked round the clock with on-call colleagues in the field and in call centres.

-Holyrood Partnership, which has provided communications support since 2002, joined the effort working as part of a dedicated Incident Team formed at Scottish Water’s HQ in Edinburgh.
+Holyrood PR, which has provided communications support since 2002, joined the effort working as part of a dedicated Incident Team formed at Scottish Water’s HQ in Edinburgh.

 “The reality is that crises never happen at a convenient time and we relish this kind of work.
 With a long-term client it can actually be useful to demonstrate there is no hint of complacency or fading commitment.”